 This pressure, along with low prices, prompted a wave of hundreds of bankruptcies as hundreds of companies sought relief from the lenders and investors who had financed their aggressive growth plans.

 Then, as the industry teetered, it was hit by two more catastrophic risk events: a supply glut caused by deliberate overproduction by Russia and Saudi Arabia, and plummeting demand resulting from pandemic lockdowns.
 For the first time, oil prices fell into negative territory, further spooking the bankers who finance fossil fuel projects.

 The industry was burdened by massive debts taken on during the recent investment boom.
 As of early 2020, fossil fuel companies were on the hook to repay over $200 billion by 2023, including $40 billion in 2020 alone.
 As investors backed away, the rating agencies responsible for assessing bond quality started downgrading the companies’ debt, suggesting a higher risk that investors would not be repaid.

-Not all the companies were considered good bets to begin with.
-In the past 18 years, oil and gas companies were among the biggest issuers of “junk bonds” considered too high-risk to meet the investment standards of pension funds and other big investors.
+Many of these debts were already considered risky.
+Oil and gas companies were among the biggest issuers of “junk bonds” in the two decades before the pandemic.
+That means they were too speculative to meet the investment standards of pension funds and other big investors.

-The pandemic has hastened the industry’s collapse by eliminating demand for fossil fuels from economic sectors like transportation and construction.
-Using the economic crisis to justify bailouts for the companies that produce them, however, may merely postpone the inevitable.
+Were market forces left to determine the pandemic’s effect on fossil fuels, the industry’s collapse would have picked up speed as demand declined from sectors like transportation and construction.
+Using the economic crisis to justify bailouts for the companies that produce them, however, the Trump Administration and congressional Republicans managed to prop up the industry, temporarily postponing the inevitable.